phylyd/QBNN/README.rst

 .. image:: results/weight_state_evolution_Example_2_Task_2.png

-For the QBNN 2-2-1, the weight state evolution during the training iterations is:
+For the QBNN 2-2-1 with the task given in the paper, the weight state evolution during the training iterations is:

 .. image:: results/weight_state_evolution_Example_3.jpg